 - Tour guide

-A work + travel opportunity that's indefinite would be working with no foreseeable end, such as working remotely or running an online business.
+A work + travel opportunity that's open-ended would be working with no foreseeable end, such as working remotely or running an online business.
 It is open-ended and there is no end date.

-Many indefinite travel jobs require time building up to be able to work for however long.
+Many open-ended travel jobs require time building up to be able to work for however long.
 If you want to live a work + travel lifestyle forever, consider making these jobs happen.

-A few examples of indefinite work + travel jobs include:
+A few examples of open-ended work + travel jobs include:

 - Working your regular job remotely